Michigan | Locum Tenens Travel Lifestyle

 REVIEW OUR JOB LISTINGS

-Your next locum tenens opportunity awaits in Michigan!
-Our client is looking for an optometrist to begin coverage immediately.
-Hours include 8 hour shifts from Mondays - Fridays.
-The selected locum will be handling all aspects of standard optometry cases and procedures.
-There is a chance for an extension with...
+Another locum tenens opportunity has arrived in Michigan!
+Our client is looking for a dentist to begin coverage immediately.
+Hours include 8a – 4:30p shifts from Mondays – Fridays.
+The selected locum will be handling crowns, bridges, fillings, extractions, emergencies, and other general dentistry procedures.
+There is a chance for...
 View This Job

 WHAT YOU NEED TO KNOW ABOUT VISITING MICHIGAN AS A LOCUM TENENS PHYSICIAN, NURSE PRACTITIONER, PHYSICIAN ASSISTANT, CRNA, AND DENTIST